Note: An initialism is a group of initial letters, each pronounced separately, used as an abbreviation of a name.

 In deciding whether to write a or an in front of an initialism, say the name of the first letter.
 If the letter name begins with a vowel sound, use an.

-7 Responses to “Indefinite Article With Initialisms”
+7 thoughts on “Indefinite Article With Initialisms”

 I’d be interested in an article dealing with initialisms that are pronounced as if they were words (for example, I’ve sometimes heard “LED” said as a word rather than as its initials (“ell ee dee”).
 Thanks!